afpac/lightggfaq/loadouts/armor-inspector.md

 **Q: Why did you make it so stats can be manually adjusted?
 Won't everyone just always max them out?**

 The ability to adjust manually exists so that we are able to theorycraft builds at the far ends of the RNG spectrum without having to mash Randomize or wait for the items to actually drop in game.
 The whole point of this tool is to be able to play around with scenarios without having to wait for them/pay for them in game, and being able to adjust the stats to accommodate for that is key.
 Being able to look at Super/Grenade/Melee cooldown breakpoints and build your mods/perks/class abilities around that is one of the big goals here.

+**Q: Exotic armor does weird things sometimes.
+What gives?**

+The current theory is that Exotics play by a slightly different set of rules than the algorithm above.
+The loadout calculator does not account for this yet.
+This is on the short list of enhancements for the tool.